alexnathanson/CASE_sensor_network/windows_collector/README.md

 This is done with the rpi_data_collector.py script.

+The best way to automatically run the script is with NSSM.

 ## Installation

 `git clone https://github.com/alexnathanson/CASE_sensor_network`

-`python -m venv venv`

-`venv\Scripts\activate`

-Install requirements from windows_collector directory<br>
-`pip install -r requirements.txt`

-* Download NSSM
-* Place nssm.exe in nssm folder in programs directory
-* add to environment paths
-* open temrinal as admin
-	* `nssm install KasaLogger`
-	* path is path to python.exe in venv
-	* startup directory is windows_collector\
-	* arg is path to kasa_logger.py
-	* start service with `nssm start KasaLogger`
-	* check status with task manager (might just show up as python) or `nssm status KasaLogger`
-## Automation

-The python scripts are run via Windows Task Scheduler
+Python scripts can be run via Windows Task Scheduler

 General
 * Name the task